LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/MFA/user-manual.md

 * OTP/Token - one-time password (or one-time key)

-* Time-based One-time Password (TOTP) - this is the supported password algorithm used by LiveEngage's MFA
+* Time-based One-time Password (TOTP) - this is the supported password algorithm used by the Conversational Cloud's MFA

 * Authenticator apps - Apps (usually for personal devices) which generate MFA codes (OTP)

 ## Flow

-When a LiveEngage user logs in from LivePerson’s login page (after providing their correct login credentials), the user will be presented with the multi-factor authentication flow.
+When a Conversational Cloud user logs in from LivePerson’s login page (after providing their correct login credentials), the user will be presented with the multi-factor authentication flow.
 This flow includes the following steps:

 ### Step 1 - Configuring multi-factor authentication (first time login)